Dragon Quest X

-Dragon Quest X: Rise of the Five Tribes Online, (Note: Known in Japan in Version 1 as Dragon Quest X: Mezameshi Itsutsu no Shuzoku Online (ドラゴンクエストX 目覚めし五つの種族 オンライン).) also known as is a 2012 massively multiplayer online role-playing game (MMORPG) by Square Enix.
+Dragon Quest X: Awakening of the Five Tribes Online, (Note: Known in Japan in Version 1 as Dragon Quest X: Mezameshi Itsutsu no Shuzoku Online (ドラゴンクエストX 目覚めし五つの種族 オンライン).) also known as is a 2012 massively multiplayer online role-playing game (MMORPG) by Square Enix.
 It is the tenth mainline entry in the Dragon Quest series.
 It was originally released for the Wii and was later ported to the Wii U, Windows, PlayStation 4, Nintendo Switch, Android, iOS, and Nintendo 3DS.
 Other than a discontinued Windows version in China, the game was not released outside of Japan.
 A single-player remake, Dragon Quest X Offline, was released in Japan in 2022 and later throughout Asia.

-Dragon Quest X is set in the world of Astoltia, with the player character being initially human before an attack by Nelgel the Netherlord which he forces their soul into the body of another race.
-Following this, they must gather magical gems to seal Nelgel once again, while the player character's sibling is sent back in time to be safe from Nelgel.
+Dragon Quest X is set in the world of Astoltia, with the player character being initially human before an attack by Nelgel the Netherlord, after which their soul is forced into the body of another race and their sibling is accidentally transported to the past by the player character in an attempt to protect them from Nelgel.
+Following this, they must travel the world on a quest to seal Nelgel away.
 Gameplay follows a combination of elements from the Dragon Quest and other contemporary MMORPGs, such as real-time combat in an open world environment and a job system tied to skills and abilities.

 Concepts for an MMORPG within the Dragon Quest series began among a small team during the later development of Dragon Quest VIII.
 Development progressed alongside that of Dragon Quest IX.
 The aim was to make it accessible to series fans and newcomers alike, along with creating a long-term content plan.
 The development team featured multiple series veterans, including series creator and designer Yuji Horii, artist Akira Toriyama, and composer Koichi Sugiyama.
 New staff members included producer Yosuke Saito, who had previously worked on the Drakengard series and whose company Orca helped with development; and Chikara Saito, who took over as director in 2013.

 Critical reception to the game have been generally positive, with praise going to its integrating of Dragon Quest features into an MMORPG structure.
 The game has since received several expansion packs and other updates.
 By 2014, the game had sold over one million copies.